 If your climate requires pool winterization, this article is for you.
 When do you winterize your pool...September?
 October?
 Later?
 More importantly, how do you leave the water chemistry before putting the winter pool cover on?
 And do you treat the water throughout the winter?

-The question is this: What is the water chemistry that we leave behind after pool winterization?
+The question is: What is the water chemistry that we leave behind after pool winterization?
 Are we just following industry standards like usual?
 You know, range chemistry; the same way you would treat the water during the summer season.

 As a fellow pool professional--since 1984--I know what I'm about to talk about cuts against the grain.
 As pool professionals, we have been trained to manage water chemistry by "industry standard ranges".
 The goal of this concept is to maximize chlorine efficacy and water clarity; our two top priorities when the pool is open.
 After all, we're managing water people submerge themselves in!
 Of course it needs to be safe from disease, and of course it should look clean and clear.

 But where do sanitation and water clarity apply to pool winterization?
 Are people swimming under the winter pool cover?
 No. The priority for closed pools should be water balance--based on the saturation index--and then chlorination and water clarity.
 Just following industry standards after pool winterization is virtually guaranteeing permanent damage to the pool.